Ghitado/vaccination-manager-backend/README.md

 ## Author

+By Thiago de Melo Mota.
 Implementation prepared as part of a technical challenge submission.
-If you want the wording adjusted to a different tone (for example, more or less formal), tell me which parts to change and I will update the README accordingly.